Bipartite and neighborhood graphs and the spectrum of the normalized graph Laplacian: Relations between and

-\begin{lemma} Let $\Gamma$ be an unweighted graph with $N$ vertices, then Equality holds on the left hand side if and only if $\Gamma$ is a regular graph and $N$ is odd. \end{lemma} \begin{proof} Order the vertices w.r.t. their degree, i.e. $d_1 \geq d_2\geq \ldots \geq d_N$.
+\end{defi} First, we will restrict ourselves to unweighted graphs.
+Later on we will prove similar results for weighted graphs. \\\\ \textbf{Unweighted graphs:}\\ \begin{lemma} Let $\Gamma$ be an unweighted graph with $N$ vertices, then Equality holds on the left hand side if and only if $\Gamma$ is a regular graph and $N$ is odd. \end{lemma} \begin{proof} Order the vertices w.r.t. their degree, i.e. $d_1 \geq d_2\geq \ldots \geq d_N$.
 We construct a partition $U,\overline{U}$ of $V$ that satisfies $\frac{N-1}{N+1} \leq \mathcal{R}(U)$.
 We begin with two empty sets $U_0, \overline{U}_0$.
 After the partition of $K$ vertices we denote the subsets by $U_K, \overline{U}_K$.
 Having started with vertex $1$ as one of largest degree, we iteratively partition the vertices into two subsets such that vertex $K+1$ is then added to the subset $U_K$, $\overline{U}_K $ that has the smaller volume.
-We continue this procedure until we obtain a complete partition $U, \overline{U} := U_N, \overline{U}_N$ of the graph.
-Let $M\leq N$ be such that \be \mbox{vol}(U_{M-1}) \geq\mbox{vol}(\overline{U}_{M-1})\qe and For simplicity we define Then we have \be \mbox{vol}(\overline{U}_M)- \mbox{vol}(U_M) \leq d_M\leq \frac{\mbox{vol}(U_M) + \mbox{vol}(\overline{U}_M)}{M} = \frac{\mbox{vol}(V_M)}{M}.\qe Equality holds on the left hand side if and only if vol$(U_{M-1}) =$ vol$(\overline{U}_{M-1})$ and equality holds on the right hand side if and only if $d_1 = d_2 = \ldots = d_M$.
-For the final partition $U_N,\overline{U}_N$ we obtain The last inequality follows from
+We continue this procedure until we obtain a complete partition $U, \overline{U} := U_N, \overline{U}_N$ of the vertex set $V$.
+Let $M\leq N$ be such that \be \mathrm{vol}(U_{M-1}) \geq\mathrm{vol}(\overline{U}_{M-1})\qe and For simplicity we define Then we have \be \mathrm{vol}(\overline{U}_M)- \mathrm{vol}(U_M) \leq d_M\leq \frac{\mathrm{vol}(U_M) + \mathrm{vol}(\overline{U}_M)}{M} = \frac{\mathrm{vol}(V_M)}{M}.\qe Equality holds on the left hand side if and only if vol$(U_{M-1}) =$ vol$(\overline{U}_{M-1})$ and equality holds on the right hand side if and only if $d_1 = d_2 = \ldots = d_M$.
+For the final partition $U_N,\overline{U}_N$ we obtain